Airavata: Introducing Hindi Instruction-tuned LLM: Introduction

-Today, we announce the next step -- an initial release of ``Airavata'', an instruction-tuned model for Hindi built by finetuning OpenHathi \citep{sarvam2023openhathi} with diverse, instruction-tuning Hindi datasets to make it better suited for assistive tasks.
+Today, we announce the next step -- an initial release of ``Airavata'', an instruction-tuned model for Hindi built upon finetuning OpenHathi \citep{sarvam2023openhathi} with diverse, instruction-tuning Hindi datasets to make it better suited for assistive tasks.

 Along with the model, we also share the instruction tuning datasets\fturl{https://huggingface.co/datasets/ai4bharat/indic-instruct-data-v0.1} to enable further research for IndicLLMs.
 We rely on human-curated, license-friendly instruction-tuned datasets to build ``Airavata''.
 We do not use data generated from proprietary models like GPT-4 \citep{openai2023gpt4}, etc. We think this is a more sustainable way of building instruction-tuned models at scale for most Indic languages, where relying on distilled data from commercial models would increase costs and restrict their free usage in downstream applications due to licensing restrictions.